 - How - We aim to promote via our website the many physical and emotional benefits of non ridden horsemanship activities for equines and humans.
 We will showcase good practice.
 Provide information on day to day activities for the non ridden equine that promote good physical and emotional health and well being for both horse and human.

 - How – We will invite equine professionals and the public to contribute to the on-line resource library.
 Our aim is to have different perspectives and voices from the equine world contributing.
 So it is rich and diverse.
 Our passion is to provide resources that inspire and encourage people to enjoy activities with their equines.
 It will be about education, gaining insights, knowledge and expertise.
 It will be promotion of good ethical practice in non ridden horsemanship.

-- How – Researching for each area groups, networks and organisations that provide complimentary services for non ridden equines.
-This will include horsemanship professionals who are happy to provide horsemanship for non ridden equines.
-As we are not in the business of promoting one type of horsemanship over another; we will ask that these organisations and professionals to agree to a broad ethical code of practice as set out by the Association.
-Once data has been collected we will use this to create listings for each geographical region within the UK.
+- How – By reaching out to professionals and businesses to raise awareness of the non ridden agenda.
+Researching organisations and professionals that provide complimentary services for non ridden equines and inviting these organisations and individuals to link up with the Non Ridden Equine Association UK.
+This will include professionals who are happy to provide services and products for non ridden equines.
+As we are not in the business of promoting one type of business over another; we will ask that these organisations and professionals to agree to a broad ethical code of practice as set out by the Association.
+Once data has been collected we will use this to create listings the public can access to contact these businesses.